ATI RN Adult Medical Surgical Exam

 8.

-A nurse is caring for a client who is receiving phototherapy for psoriasis.
-Which of the following findings should the nurse identify as an indication of overexposure
+A nurse is assessing a client who is receiving total parenteral nutrition (TPN).
+Which of the following findings indicates the client is experiencing fluid volume overload

 Explanation